Hudson County New Jersey Property Search

 Hudson County New Jersey Property Data Insights

-Hudson County offers complete property records, covering over 124,500 residential and 10,180 commercial parcels with detailed building, secondary address, and zoning information.
-Updated most recently in April 2025, this dataset enables users to search parcels, view ownership details, check estimated property values, and explore tax records.
+Hudson County offers complete property records, covering over total 148,194 parcels with detailed building, secondary address, and zoning information.
+Updated most recently in June 9, 2026, this dataset enables users to search parcels, view ownership details, check estimated property values, and explore tax records.
 Homeowners, buyers, and researchers can use this comprehensive data to make informed decisions and understand real estate trends across the county.

 Parcels Overview